shachary0201/hepdata/README.md

-For quick production, I have shared the YAML files along with the image files for ADD model.
+For quick production, I have shared the YAML files along with the image files for the ADD model.

 The images should be provided in both thumbnail and original PNG formats.

 The submission YAML contains all the input YAML files, including the information for the figures.

-For the above file to work comment out all lines  from Line 27 to Line 427 before figure 11 and than from line 439 to until the end.
+For the above file to work, please comment out all lines from Line 27 to Line 427 (before Figure 11), and then comment out everything from Line 439 to the end.

-This will ensure we have only one input corresponding to figure 11 that i have added here
+This will ensure that we have only one input corresponding to Figure 11, which I have added here.